Garrett-Hub/ASP.NET-MVC-Theatre-Website/README.md

 # ASP.NET MVC Theatre Website
 This is a collection of code that I contributed for a new website being built for a theatre in Portland.
-For this project I built out the Production and ProductionPhoto models.
+For this project I built out the [Production](#productions) and [ProductionPhoto](#photos) models.
 Both of these models had full CRUD functionality as well as some other features.
 I configured these models to have a One-To-Many relationship in the database, since each ProductionPhoto has an associated Production it's linked to.

-I also created a special type of Identity User called a Production Photographer that is responsible for managing ProductionPhotos.
+I also created a special type of Identity User called a [Production Photographer](#photographer) that is responsible for managing ProductionPhotos.

 ---
-## Production Model
+## Production Model {#productions}
 ![Production Index](production-index.png)
 *Index page for Production Model with search and pagination*